ranemirusG/toolbox-notes/email/email_protocols.md

 ## IMAP (Internet Messaging Access Protocol)
 Ports: 143, 993
+IMAP retrieves emails via port 143 when STARTTLS is in place and via port 993 when using Implicit SSL/TLS.

 Responsible for the transfer of email between a client and a mail server.